iter_utils

 -

-The resulting array
+Array of TThe resulting array

 at(iter, index) → T

-Gets the element at index
+Gets the element at index in iter.
+Indices wrap around using

-is a Vec, iter
+math_utils.wrapindex.
+If index is a Vec, iter will be

-is a list of integers, a list of elements
+treated as a grid, or if index is a list of integers, a list of elements

 at those indices will be returned.